Oregon State Beavers baseball

+With the Pac-12 baseball league ceasing to exist after the 2023-24 season, the Beavers will become a baseball Independent beginning in 2025.

+Oregon State in the NCAA Tournament

 Head Coaches

 Records taken from the 2021 Oregon State baseball media guide.

 Facilities

-Goss Stadium at Coleman Field is the home of Oregon State Baseball.
-Except for the pitcher's mound, the entire infield uses artificial turf, and the outfield is also artificial.
-In 2015, the Jacoby Ellsbury Players' Locker Room (in name of Jacoby Ellsbury who donated $1 million to the project) was completed which finished a string of upgrades to Goss Stadium.
+Goss Stadium at Coleman Field is the home of Oregon State Baseball and considered the oldest continuous ballpark in the nation.
+Stadium lights were added in 2002.
+In 2006, the infield was changed to an artificial turf surface while the outfield remained grass.
+In 2015, the Jacoby Ellsbury Players' Locker Room (in name of Jacoby Ellsbury who donated $1 million to the project) was completed down the third base line, which finished a string of upgrades to Goss Stadium, including installation of artificial turf over the entire playing area.

 Player Awards

 All-Americans

-Oregon State players have been named All-Americans 40 times, as of the end of the 2022 season.
+Oregon State players have been named All-Americans 45 times, as of the end of the 2024 season.
 The university recognizes All-Americans as selected by the American Baseball Coaches Association, Baseball America magazine, the Collegiate Baseball Newspaper, College Baseball Foundation, D1Baseball.com, the National Collegiate Baseball Writers Association, Perfect Game, and USA Today/Sports Weekly.